RC-USC/RC-USC.github.io/about.md

 **Transparent & Democratic Decision Making**

 We want more union members to join the decision-making process of anything related to themselves.
-We aim to increase the transparency and accessibility of the decision-making process, so more people can get involved.
+We aim to increase the transparency and accessibility of the decision-making process.

 [Read more about Union reform in UAW](https://rc-usc.github.io/uaw_reform)